 Information about receiving your Student visa, travelling to the UK and the documents you will need to enrol on your course.

-The Home Office has introduced a requirement that all arrivals to the UK must self-isolate for 14 days due to COVID-19.
+You may need to quarantine upon your arrival in the UK, due to COVID-19 regulations.
 Please refer to the International Students – Prospective section on this webpage for further information.

 Checking your visa